 Jessica Mendez Siqueiros is a Mexican-American writer/director & actress seeking to normalize complex & authentic narratives about the Southwest Mexican-American community through film.
 Her filmmaking style is highly cinematic and composed, described by Remezcla as "reclaiming a vision of storytelling often only associated with white creators".

-Her most recent short film Pozole has been accepted at Major U.S. Festivals, including the 2019 Seattle Int’l Film Festival.
-The film took home the Jury Prize for Best Narrative Short Film (Comedy) at Cinequest 2019, qualifying for the 2020 Academy Awards.
+Her debut short film Pozole is an official selection of SIFF, Indy Shorts, and LALIFF among others.
+The film took home the Jury Prize for Best Narrative Short Film (Comedy) at Cinequest, qualifying for the 2020 Academy Awards.
 Selected as a director mentee in the AT&T Hello Lab Mentorship Program, she is currently directing her next short film under the guidance of Lena Waithe.
-Her first feature film Reforma delves into the colorful, complicated world of a young Latina woman in La Reforma (the Tucson, AZ projects) in the 1960-70's, and is currently in development & seeking funding with the support of NALIP's Latino Media Market.
+Her first feature film Reforma delves into the colorful, complicated world of a young Latina woman in La Reforma (the Tucson, AZ projects) in the 1960's.
+Reforma is currently in development & seeking funding with the support of NALIP's Latino Media Market.

 Jessica also has a thriving acting career.
 Her acting work has been featured/shown in some of the top publications and film festivals in the country, including RiverRun, Athens Int’l Film + Video Festival, Indie Memphis, Tacoma, Bushwick and to sold out houses as part of the Girl's Shorts block at Outfest 2018.

 She is an Alumni of LAByrinth Theatre Company’s Ensemble Workshop, and a proud member of SAG-AFTRA, AEA, The Alliance of Women Directors, Women in Film, and the Chicana Directors Initiative.
 She is also a participant in Women in Film’s inaugural INSIGHT program seeking to support women of color in Hollywood.